jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 ## 3.3 Updating a Blockstack DID

-In case the public keys associated with a BNS name (and by extension a DID) need to be rotated, an appropriate ownership transfer operation can be assembled and broadcated by the current name owner.
+In case the public keys associated with a BNS name (and by extension a DID) need to be rotated, an appropriate ownership transfer operation can be assembled and broadcasted by the current name owner.
 The process differs depending on whether an on-chain or off-chain name is being updated.

 ### 3.3.1 Updating an on-chain Blockstack DID